MrModulus/MineAndSeek/README.md

   <br>Snowballs

   > **Passive - Permafrost**
-  <br>Your snowballs knockback and slow Hunters by 25% for 1 second.
+  <br>Your snowballs knockback and slow Hunters by 15% (Slowness 1) for 1 second.
   <br>*“You’ve bathed the world in red, now I will bathe it in white.”*

   > **Active - Loyal Subjects**
-  <br>Summon a loyal snowman who runs up to nearby Hunters and explodes, freezing them for 2 seconds.
+  <br>Summon a loyal snowman who runs up to nearby Hunters and explode, freezing (ensnare with snow effect) them for 2 seconds.
 (CD: 40).
   <br>*“Freeze them in time.”*

   > **Ultimate - White Blood**
-  <br>Call upon your winter powers to summon a blizzard that follows Hunters, slowing them and obscuring their vision for 10 seconds.
+  <br>Call upon your winter powers to summon a blizzard that follows all Hunters, slowing them (Slowness 6) and obscuring their vision (powdered snow effect) for 10 seconds.
   <br>*“Your hearts are frozen.”*

 </details>

 <details>
-  <summary>Jasone: The Kid [Trickster]</summary>
+  <summary>Jasone: The Kid [Scout]</summary>

   > A kid from a poor family with nothing but the clothes on his back and lightning running through his veins.
 He grew up aspiring to become an athlete and becoming famous enough to pull his family out of the gutter; now the corruption may have taken his family, but not his energy.
 They say lightning doesn’t strike in the same place twice, but that’s because they haven’t seen Jasone.